Back to Kwikset Guides

 Clean the Fingerprint Sensor

-The sensor accumulates oils, dirt, and residue over time which degrades reading accuracy.
-Use a soft dry cloth or lens cleaning cloth to gently clean the sensor surface.
+The fingerprint reader is the smooth oval pad on the exterior escutcheon, centered below the Kwikset logo.
+Over time it accumulates oils, dirt, and residue that degrade reading accuracy.
+Use a soft dry cloth or lens cleaning cloth to gently wipe the reader surface.
 Do not use liquids or harsh chemicals.
 Clean both the sensor and dry your fingers before testing.

 WHOOSH!
 Pro 16.9 fl oz Refillable TV Screen Cleaner & Microfiber Cloth - Streak-Free Cleaner for Flat Screens, OLED, LCD, Smart TV, Monitors - Non-Toxic, Odorless - Electronics Cleaning Kit